john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 <br>
 <br>

-# How do you create an object from other existing objects?
+# How do you create objects with mixins?
-**To create an object from other existing objects, you can use the Object.assign method.** With Object.assign, you are essentially copying properties and methods from one object to another.
+**When you create an object using mixins, you are essentially creating an object from other existing objects using a mixin function.** To create a mixin, you use the Object.assign method.
+With Object.assign, you are essentially copying properties and methods from one object to another.
 In the call signature, you first pass in an empty object (i.e. {}) as the target and then as many source objects to copy (i.e. sourceObj1, sourceObj2, etc.).

 <dl>
 <dd>